PitZhu-2002/Decision-Tree/README.md

-# The reproduction of Decision Tree Classifier from the bottom layer with Numpy and Pandas in Python.
+# The reproduction of Decision Tree Classifier by Numpy.